DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 the world is a great political challenge.
-At this stage, the many values that play a role in regulating societies are actuated: conflicts between individuals, states and businesses demonstrate that while freedom of expression, privacy, and property may be fundamental principles they are open to very different interpretations.
+At this stage, the many values that play a role in regulating societies are actuated: conflicts between individuals, states and businesses demonstrate that while freedom of expression, privacy and property may be fundamental principles, they are open to very different interpretations.
 The problems arising from the changes produced by the Internet revitalizes the contradictions between these values.
 It should be self-evident that security and privacy,